A Unified Framework for Innovation-based Stochastic and Deterministic Event Triggers: Event-based Estimation

 \subsection{Sampling-based Estimator}

 To overcome the limitations of the \ac{SEBKF} presented in section~\ref{sec:MatchingEstimator}, an event-based sampling-based estimator building on the idea of \acl{ABC} and particle filters~\cite{turnerTutorialApproximateBayesian2012, siggesLikelihoodFreeParticleFilter2017} is introduced.
 The presented estimator for stochastic triggers is similar to the one proposed by~\cite{gasmiEventTriggeredStateEstimation2022} for deterministic triggers with some improvements.
-The developed estimator is based on the following considerations: The desired posterior conditional probability distribution is \(f(\state_k|\mathcal{I}_k)\).
+The developed estimator is based on the following considerations: The desired posterior conditional probability distribution is \(p(\state_k\,|\,\mathcal{I}_k)\) with \(\mathcal{I}_k = \{\gamma_0,\dots,\gamma_k,\gamma_0\meas_0,\dots,\gamma_k\meas_k\}\).
 In case of a triggered event, \(\gamma_k=1\), it is simply given by

 which leads to the standard linear \ac{KF} for linear \acp{SSM}.
 If \(\gamma_k=0\), the triggering policy has to be taken into account to exploit the implicit information.
-This can be written as
+The update step can be written as